eth-cscs/sarus/doc/config/configuration_reference.rst

 will be created.
 An OCI bundle is composed by a *config.json* configuration file and a directory which will form the root filesystem of the container.
 The ``OCIBundleDir`` directory must satisfy the :ref:`security requirements
-<requirements-permissions-security>` for critical files and directories.
+<post-installation-permissions-security>` for critical files and directories.

 Recommended value: ``/var/sarus/OCIBundleDir``